ayeshaacheema/salon_booking_api/README.md

 # 💇 Salon Booking API

-A RESTful API for managing salon appointments, built with **Node.js**, **Express.js**, and **MongoDB**.
-This API allows users to create, retrieve, update, and delete salon bookings while validating input data and handling errors gracefully.
+A RESTful API built with **Node.js** and **Express.js** for managing salon appointments.
+The API supports full CRUD (Create, Read, Update, Delete) operations and has been thoroughly tested using Postman.

 ---

 ## 🚀 Features

 - Create a new booking
-- View all bookings
+- Retrieve all bookings
-- View a single booking by ID
+- Retrieve a booking by ID
 - Update an existing booking
 - Delete a booking
 - Input validation
-- Proper HTTP status codes
-- Error handling
+- Proper error handling
-- MongoDB database integration
+- RESTful API design
 - Fully tested using Postman

 ---